 There are a number of media composers not considered a-list composers who are writing and producing unique film and TV scores, primarily for indie filmmakers.
 Rather than list those composers and discuss their scores, we will turn to our own work as media composers and talk about the ways in which we have tried to write and produce unique film scores.

 We are Charles Mallory and Parker Wiksell.
-Together, we comprise Cut Time Music30, a media music company formed in 2010 through which we have found our unique voice in film and TV scoring through engaging industrial rock and hybrid film music.
+Together, we comprise Cut Time Music30, a media music company formed in 2010 through which we have elevated the unique voices of film and TV directors and producers through our engaging industrial rock and hybrid film music.

-Credits include track placements in CBS, HBO, Netflix, A&E and MTV shows, scoring many award-winning feature films (including a feature film on Amazon Prime Video), short films, and documentaries, scoring an award-winning television series on PBS and a live awards show, and scoring commercials airing on ESPN, AMC, Comedy Central, and MTV.
+Credits include track placements in CBS, HBO, Netflix, A&E and MTV shows, scoring many award-winning feature films, short films, and documentaries, scoring an award-winning television series on PBS and a live awards show, and scoring commercials airing on ESPN, AMC, Comedy Central, and MTV.

 I am a classically trained pianist with a bachelor’s degree in music composition.
 Parker has wide experience as a guitarist in several rock bands.

 The most recent score we completed was for the award-winning documentary ‘Nowhere Man – St. Joseph’ (2021), directed and produced by Peter John Ross (also known as ‘Social Media Monster’)31.

 The documentary is about a man who harassed many in the city of St. Joseph, MO (a city with a population of 76,780 56 miles north of Kansas City, MO) through social media and the resulting fallout.
 It includes video clips of the man who is the subject of the film and interviews with people in the community impacted by him and features the music of a local band The Ramey Memo.
 The documentary has so far won 13 awards from 10 film festivals.